Edgard Tech Brian

 Our Work

 There is no shortage of health and environmental challenges related to water, sanitation and hygiene.
 Today, 3.6 billion people do not have access to safely managed sanitation and 432,000 people die each year from diarrheal deaths related to inadequate sanitation.
-More than 500 million women and girls do not have access to facilities that provide the physical requirements for effective management of menstrual bleeding.
+Water scarcity affects an increasing number of communities while others suffer from pollutants in their drinking water and stormwater.

-Population growth, climate change, water scarcity, rapid urbanization, and aging infrastructure are exacerbating these challenges, underscoring the need for innovation.
+Climate change, population growth, rapid urbanization and aging infrastructure exacerbate these challenges, underscoring the need for innovation.

 Current research and development activities include: